Phil Barkdoll

-Phil Barkdoll (born September 7, 1937) is a former NASCAR owner/driver from Phoenix, Arizona, who only ran at two tracks in his entire career, racing at Daytona International Speedway and Talladega Superspeedway.
+Phillip Lyle Barkdoll (September 9, 1937 – September 2, 2025) was an American NASCAR owner/driver from Garrison, Iowa, who only ran at two tracks in his entire career, racing at Daytona International Speedway and Talladega Superspeedway.

 NASCAR career

 Barkdoll campaigned part-time on the NASCAR circuit from 1984 to 1997, relying on small sponsorships and free advertising to help pay for his racing.
 He has provided a ride for other drivers at other tracks.
 Barkdoll began racing in 1981, with his first race coming in the 1984 Winston 500.
-After starting 16th, Phil finished 35th after losing an engine on the 60th lap.
+After starting sixteenth, Barkdoll finished 35th after losing an engine on the 60th lap.
 1985 saw Barkdoll compete for his mother-in-law's race team, Helen Rae Motorsports, driving the No. 00 at both Talladega races, finishing 35th and 22nd, respectively.